Spring 2024 dates coming soon

-Advocate workshops will be between 2-3 hours in length and will meet the following learning outcomes:
+Advocate workshops will meet the following learning outcomes:

 - Participants will be able to discuss addressing specific LBGT intersectional identities.